What is a Youth Doula?

 - parental/familial/cultural disconnection;

-- secure parental relationships;
+- secure and insecure parental relationships;

 - being a big sibling;